ophub/amlogic-s9xxx-armbian/build-armbian/armbian-docs/led.md

 vfd_gpio_dat='0,69,0'
 ```

+- Take the configuration of [x96maxplus](https://github.com/ophub/amlogic-s9xxx-armbian/blob/main/build-armbian/common-files/files/usr/share/openvfd/conf/x96maxplus.conf) as an example: if the displayed time and text order is not correct, you can adjust the numerical order of `vfd_chars='4,0,1,2,3'` to `vfd_chars='1,2,3,4,0'`, etc. for testing.
+If the time is displayed in reverse, you can adjust the `first value 0x02` in `vfd_display_type='0x02,0x00,0x01,0x00'` to `0x01`, etc. for testing.

 - Name the configuration file `diy.conf` and upload it to the `/usr/share/openvfd/conf` directory, enter the command `armbian-led 99` to test.

 - You can disable the LED display and clear system processes with the command `armbian-led 0`, before each test a new configuration, please execute this disable command first, and then execute `armbian-led 99` to make changes After the configuration test.